erasam/LODs-Easy-Generator/Documentation/Documentation.md

         - For example in the iteration "1" it will make visible in the viewport the Collections having "LOD01" in their _Name_ (and all belonging objects regardless of their Name)
       - It hides from the viewport all the collections having their _Name_ property containing "LOD0"+a different iteration; it also hide all belonging meshes regardless of their _Name_ property
         - For example in the iteration "1" it will hide in the viewport the Collections having "LOD00" or "LOD02" in their _Name_ (and all belonging objects regardless of their _Name_)
+      - It goes recursively throught the collection children hierarchy

     - For each previously selected Mesh object, if visible in the viewport:
       - If **Subdiv Modifiers** is not "Leave":